1883 Chicago mayoral election

 The Chicago mayoral election of 1883 was held on Tuesday April 3, saw incumbent Carter Harrison III defeat Republican Eugene Cary by a double-digit margin.

 By winning the 1883 election, Harrison became the second mayor in Chicago history to be elected to a third term (after only Francis Cornwall Sherman), and the first to be elected to a third consecutive term.

 By the day of the election, Harrison was already the second-longest serving mayor in the city's history, and was only roughly a month shy of surpassing Monroe Heath as the longest serving mayor.

 Harrison's 15% margin of victory was the greatest in all of his campaigns for mayor.

-Harrison's opponent, Eugene Cary, was a member of the Chicago Common Council.
-He had previously been county judge and city attorney in Sheboygan, Wisconsin, and had also served as a member of the Tennessee Senate.
+Harrison's opponent, Eugene Cary, was a past member of the Chicago Common Council.
+He had also previously been county judge and city attorney in Sheboygan, Wisconsin, and had also served as a member of the Tennessee Senate.

 Campaign

 A key issue of the election was the "high licenses" for liquor sales in the city.
 Cary favored the high license.

 During the campaign, many reformers, newspapers, and business interests coalesced their support behind a Citizen's Ticket that supported Republican nominee Eugene Cary for mayor.